Honey Harvester

 Honey Harvester is a 1949 animated short film featuring Donald Duck.
 It was released by Walt Disney Productions.

 Plot

 Donald Duck works in a greenhouse and notices a bee harvesting nectar.
-He undertakes a search to find the hive, which he finds in the radiator of his old car.
-He empties the hive of the honey and starts to leave, but the bee begins to attack.
-A struggle ensues, and Donald returns the honey...except for one jar.
-This causes the bee to mount another attack.
+He undertakes a search to find the hive, which he finds in the radiator of his old car, he empties the hive of the honey and starts to leave.
+The bees however begin to attack Donald, a struggle ensues, and Donald returns the honey, except for one jar.
+This provokes the bees to mount another attack.